Hakeem Muri-Okunola: Civil Service

 Muri-Okunola joined the Lagos state civil service in 2001.

 Between 2003 2005, he was personal assistant to Bola Tinubu, then governor of Lagos until Tinubu appointed him Executive Secretary to the Governor, Land Use and Allocation Committee.
 Afterwards, he was promoted to the position of Permanent Secretary in the Lagos State Public Service in 2011.
 He was deployed to the Lands Bureau in the Governor's Office where he supervised the State's Lands Administration machinery.
 In this capacity, he played significant roles in improving the state's ranking in the World Bank's Ease of Doing Business Index.
 These include the Electronic Certificate of Occupancy (E-C of O), the Electronic Data Management System (EDMS) and the 30-day processing of consent applications.

 In 2015, he was named Permanent Secretary in the Ministry of Youth and Social Development, working on the amended version of the Child's Rights Law and the Child Protection Policy among other things.
 During this period, he was also on the board of the Lagos State Office for Disability Affairs (LASODA).

 Muri-Okunola was appointed Head of Service on 28 December 2018, being the most senior ranking member of the Body of Permanent Secretaries in Lagos State.

 Personal life

-He lives in Lagos and is happily married with children.
+He lives in Lagos and is married with children.
 A member of the Ikoyi Club 1938, Lagos Motor Boat Club, Lagos Polo Club and F's Club, his hobbies include soccer, athletics, polo, boating, squash, basketball and many other water sports.